tianshuo/Impossible-AIGC-Benchmark/README.md

 **Prompt:** An image illustrating the Big Dipper constellation, where the white stars are connected by yellow lines.

 **Challenge Explanation:**
 This challenge evaluates an AI's ability to understand which abstract shapes should never be modified.
-It involves accurately remembering exact shape of the specific stars that form the Big Dipper constellation and connecting them correctly with yellow lines.
+It involves accurately remembering the exact shape of the specific stars that form the Big Dipper constellation and connecting them correctly with yellow lines.
 An AI passes this test by generating an image that:
 1. Correctly identifies and depicts the stars in a way that accurately represents the constellation's shape
-2. Connects the right stars with yellow lines
+2. Connect the right stars with yellow lines
 3. Doesn't have wrong stars in the picture.

 ---